edgeimpulse/yolov5/README.md

     # and "YOLOv5 (v5 - older model)" for 'What's the last layer...'
     ```

-8. Fetch new data via:
+8. Fetch new data from an object detection project via:

     ```
     $ edge-impulse-blocks runner --download-data data/